JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- <mark style="background: #BBFABBA6;">all variables can have default arguments, but if one of them doesn't have one then it should be the leftmost variable and cannot lie between any 2 variables</mark>
 		- `int add(int x = 0, int y, int z = 0)` is an error
 		- `int add(int y, int x=0, int z = 0)` is correct
-	- It is a good practice to use `nullptr` as the default argument for functions that accept pointers, as it clearly indicates that the pointer is not pointing to a valid memory location
+	- it is a good practice to use `nullptr` as the default argument for functions that accept pointers, as it clearly indicates that the pointer is not pointing to a valid memory location
 		- This can help prevent issues such as dereferencing a null pointer, which can lead to undefined behavior and crashes
 - <mark style="background: #D2B3FFA6;">call by reference functions are handled differently by the compiler(provided pointers are not involved)</mark>
 	- <mark style="background: #BBFABBA6;">machine code of function called by reference gets appended to machine code where the function is called by reference</mark>